Enamorada de Ti (song): Background and development

-In 1989, Selena was signed to EMI Latin and released her self-titled debut album that year.
-Around that time her brother, A.B.
-Quintanilla III, began producing and writing most of her songs.
-Selena had earlier recorded three demo songs for a potential English crossover album, one of these songs being "Is It The Beat?", written by Quintanilla III and Pamela Phillips Oland, but was told that she was not ready for an English debut.
-The demo for "Is It The Beat?" later was released to fans in 2016 after being found on a cassette.
+In 1989, Selena signed with EMI Latin and released her self-titled debut album.
+During this period, her brother, A.B.
+Quintanilla III, took on the role of producer and songwriter for most of her songs.
+Prior to this, Selena had recorded three demo songs for a potential English crossover album, including "Is It The Beat?" which was written by Quintanilla III and Pamela Phillips Oland.
+However, she was informed that she was not yet prepared for an English debut.
+The demo for "Is It The Beat?" was later discovered on a cassette and released to fans in 2016.

 According to Quintanilla III in the 20 Years of Music series, his father (and band manager) Abraham Quintanilla, Jr. originated the idea of recording a "hip-hop"-type song for Selena's second studio album, Ven Conmigo.
 He said that Quintanilla Jr was told by Jose Behar, president of EMI Latin, that several pop-music executive producers were going to attend an upcoming performance by Selena and her band.
 The idea was that Quintanilla III could write a song which could attract a crossover deal from EMI Records.
 Upon listening to the original recording of "Is It the Beat?", the decision was made to write and record a Spanish-language adaptation of the song, called "Enamorada de Ti", for Ven Conmigo.
 During the interview, Quintanilla III said that the writing for "Enamorada de Ti" began in an Albuquerque, New Mexico Motel 6 with fellow band members Pete Astudillo and keyboardist Ricky Vela.
 In the same interview Selena's sister (and drummer) Suzette Quintanilla called the recording a "Top 40 song" and "fun, that was definitely one of the fun songs on the album", with the recording "bringing out Selena's soul side".

 The recording is a freestyle dance-pop song in common time at a tempo of 112 beats per minute.
 In the Spanish lyrics, the singer is saddened and bewildered by the departure of her love interest.
 She tells him how much she is in love with him, and cannot live without him.
 The English lyrics, meanwhile, speak of the singer falling in love at first sight with a mysterious man while dancing at a nightclub.
 The remix version featured on Enamorada de Ti (2012) is a merengue duet with Spanish singer Juan Magan.

 At the 1990 Tejano Music Awards Selena performed "Enamorada de Ti" with three backup dancers, emulating dance moves popularized by Michael and Janet Jackson.
 She won the Tejano Music Award for Female Vocalist of The Year.
 During the first season of Telemundo's La Voz Kids, a Spanish-language version of the US singing competition show The Voice, Xairexis Garcia performed "Enamorada de Ti".